Introduction to Natural Health Philosophy

 The same happens in the body when waste is allowed to accumulate because elimination is not keeping up with waste production.
 In this case the vermin are opportunistic disease-carrying "germs" and parasites.
 We could poison the vermin with antibiotics and other drugs, but wouldn't it be better to clean out the waste that is causing the problem?

 The average American consumes five pounds of chemical food additives per year.
-To add insult to injury, modern food processing has removed most of the fiber from our foods, and we eat too many foods, such as meat and dairy products, that contain no fiber at all.
+To add insult to injury, modern food processing has removed most of the fiber from our foods, and we do not eat enough foods, such as vegetables, which are a good sources of fiber.
 Fiber acts like a broom, helping sweep chemicals and toxins through the intestinal tract.
 When we don't get enough fiber in the diet, the movement of the intestines is slowed, promoting the build up of waste material and toxins in the bowel, liver and blood.
 Everyone can benefit from a periodic colon cleanse to clear out these accumulations.

 The term "colon cleansing" is a little misleading, because true cleansing means much more than simply taking a laxative to empty the bowels.
 A good herbal cleanse will not only improve elimination but will aid all of the organs and tissues that have an eliminative function including, not only the colon or bowel, but the liver, lungs, skin, blood, and kidneys as well.
 The herbal cleansing product that I recommend for this is CleanStart.